lolloz98/AN2DL-Challenge/README.md

   - Tomato : 5693

 ## Remarks about challenge 2
-Until now, we have been able to achieve a RMSE (Root Mean Squared Error) of **3.7981** overall on a hidden test set.
+We have been able to achieve a RMSE (Root Mean Squared Error) of **3.7108** overall on a hidden test set.

 ### The task
 In this homework, you are required to predict future samples of a multivariate time series.